LunarVim/bigfile.nvim/README.md

 - Treesitter

-  Manual configuration needed only if you're seting `highlight.disable` in treesitter's config
+  Manual configuration is needed if you have a custom `<module>.disable`

-  Add a check to highlight.disable in treesitter's config:
+  Add a check to `highlight.disable` in treesitter's config:

   ```lua
   local bigfile = require("bigfile")